P00ly/Calculator/README.md

 ### Overview:
-This is an on calculator app that is capable of doing elementary level arithmatic.
+This is an on calculator app that is capable of doing basic arithmatic.

 ##Features:
 - Cabable of division, subtraction, addition and multiplication